tanvi355/To-Do-App/README.md

 # To-Do List

-This is a simple To-Do List app made using HTML, Python, Flask for backend, Semantic UI for styling and Flask-SQLAlchemy.
+This is a simple To-Do List app made by watching the tutorial linked below using HTML, Python, Flask for backend, Semantic UI for styling and Flask-SQLAlchemy.

 ## How to use: